 Reporting Discriminatory Incidents

-The Cell Biology Diversity and Inclusion Committee is committed to facilitating a safe, anonymous, and accountable pipeline for reporting incidents of discrimination.
+The Cell Biology Equity, Diversity and Inclusion Committee is committed to facilitating a safe, anonymous, and accountable pipeline for reporting incidents of discrimination.
 Please see below the current reporting pipeline in and beyond our Department.
-Please review our Cell Biology Zero-Tolerance Policy for Discrimination for futher details and examples of discrimnatory incidents.
+Please review our Cell Biology Zero-Tolerance Policy for Discrimination for further details and examples of discriminatory incidents.

 Reporting in the Cell Biology Department